astronomer/airflow-guides/guides/airflow-openlineage.md

 ### Running Marquez and Airflow Locally

-For this example, we’ll run Airflow with OpenLineage and Marquez locally following the steps below.
-You will need Docker and the [Astro CLI](https://docs.astronomer.io/cloud/install-cli) installed before starting.
+For this example, we’ll run Airflow with OpenLineage and Marquez locally.
+You will need to install Docker and the [Astro CLI](https://docs.astronomer.io/cloud/install-cli) before starting.

-1. Run Marquez locally using their [quickstart instructions](https://github.com/MarquezProject/marquez#quickstart): clone the repo, then run `./docker/up.sh` from the root directory.
+1. Run Marquez locally using the quickstart in the [Marquez README](https://github.com/MarquezProject/marquez#quickstart).
-2. Start an astro project using the CLI by creating a new directory and running `astrocloud dev init`.
+2. Start an Astro project using the CLI by creating a new directory and running `astrocloud dev init`.
 3. Add `openlineage-airflow` to your `requirements.txt` file.
-Note if you are using Astronomer Runtime 4.0.9 or greater, this package is already included.
+Note if you are using Astro Runtime 4.0.9 or greater, this package is already included.
 4. Add the environment variables below to your `.env` file.
 These will allow Airflow to connect with the OpenLineage API and send your lineage data to Marquez.

     ```bash